REGISTERED ON THE NATIONAL DO-NOT-CALL LIST AND STILL RECEIVING TELEMARKETING CALLS?

 IT IS ILLEGAL TO FOR TELEMARKETERS TO CALL YOU IF YOUR NUMBER IS REGISTERED

 Under the Telephone Consumer Protection Act (TCPA) consumers have the right to sue telemarketers who ignore the federal mandated Do Not Call list.
 Each violation by a telemarketer entitles the consumer up to $500 per violation.
 You must have received two or more calls from the same caller during a 12-month period.
-Hughes Ellzey, LLP has vast experience in TCPA litigation, and has settled class action lawsuits in excess of $9 million dollars for DNC violations.
+Hughes Ellzey, LLP has vast experience in TCPA litigation as a Do-Not-Call registry lawyer, and has settled class action lawsuits in excess of $9 million dollars for DNC violations.

 - What is the National Do Not Call Registry (DNC Registry)?